HD013/Hello_my_name_is/README.md

 Allow me to introduce myself:

 I am a recent research biologist.
-I was luck to do some cool work with species interactions involving chemial defenses.
+I was fortunate to do some cool work with species interactions involving chemial defenses.
 I used clues embbeded in a species metabolome (sort of like a chemical genome) - to draw conclusions about The how they interact in the presents and about they're evolutionary history.
 Check below if you'd like to read deeper into chemically mediated interactions between species.

  <br>